yarafe/Test/FMG/ha/README.md

 The FortiManager can also be deployed without a public IP on the network interface.
 Select 'None' as the public IP.

-We will introduce three different scenarios for deploying Fortimanager in high availability HA configuration:
+We will introduce three different scenarios for deploying FortiManager in high availability HA configuration:

 ### Manual Failover